SteelCompendium/data-gen/Draw Steel Rules.md

 ### SPECIFIC USES FOR RENOWN

 The Director can use Renown as a tool that determines how much access heroes have to exclusive places in the campaign’s world, or how much power they wield in organizations of which they are members.
+The rules for  using Renown in such ways is in the For the Director section.

 *(Playtest note: This section is yet to come.)*

 ### SUPERNATURAL AND MUNDANE